One reason a consensus on controlling health care costs is so elusive is that Congress is actually debating two issues at once.

 The health care debate has focused mostly on patching the biggest hole in the existing system by covering the uninsured.
 But that repair may not be sustainable -- politically or financially -- unless the legislation also moves more boldly to begin building a smarter health care system for the new century.

-This article appears in the Aug.
-1, 2009, edition of National Journal.
+This article appears in the August 1, 2009, edition of National Journal Magazine.